cloud-bulldozer/benchmark-operator/docs/flent.md

   voip-1up                   :  VoIP one-way stream test with competing TCP stream voip-rrul                  :  VoIP one-way stream test with competing RRUL test
 ```
+Not every test works in benchmark-operator.
+Tests that require something other than netserver will not work.
+Tests that require additional arguments will also not work.
+The voip tests do not work, and the cisco and burst tests do not work.

+The tcp_*, udp_, and more should work. tcp_download was the most tested test.

 `client_resources` and `server_resources` will create flent client's and server's containers with the given k8s compute resources respectively [k8s resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)